-To be eligible for the UN YPP 2017, you should meet all of the following eligibility criteria:
+To be eligible for the United Nations Young Professionals Programme (UN YPP) 2019, you should meet all of the following eligibility criteria:

-32 years old or younger as of 31 December of the year of the examination.
-Thus, for the UN YPP 2017 your date of birth should be on or after 1 January 1985.
+You should be 32 years old or younger as of 31 December of the year of the examination.
+Thus, for the UN YPP 2019, your date of birth should be on or after 1 January 1987.

-Afghanistan, Andorra, Angola, Antigua and Barbuda, Australia, Bahrain, Belarus, Belize, Brazil, Brunei Darussalam, Cambodia, Cape Verde, Central African Republic, Chad, China, Comoros, Dominica, Democratic People’s Republic of Korea, Equatorial Guinea, Gabon, Honduras, Indonesia, Iran (Islamic Republic of), Iraq, Japan, Kiribati, Kuwait, Lao People’s Democratic Republic, Latvia, Lesotho, Liberia, Libya, Liechtenstein, Luxembourg, Marshall Islands, Micronesia, Monaco, Mozambique, Nauru, Norway, Oman, Palau, Papua New Guinea, Poland, Qatar, Saint Lucia, Saint Vincent and the Grenadines, Sao Tome and Principe, Saudi Arabia, South Sudan, Suriname, Thailand, Timor-Leste, Turkmenistan, Tuvalu, United Arab Emirates, United States, Vanuatu, Venezuela (Bolivarian Republic of), Viet Nam.
+Afghanistan, Andorra, Angola, Antigua and Barbuda, Bahrain, Belarus, Belize, Brazil, Brunei Darussalam, Cabo Verde, Cambodia, Central African Republic, China, Comoros, Cyprus, Democratic People’s Republic of Korea, Dominica, Equatorial Guinea, Gabon, Grenada, Guinea-Bissau, Indonesia, Iran (Islamic Republic of), Japan, Kiribati, Kuwait, Lao People’s Democratic Republic, Lesotho, Liberia, Libya, Liechtenstein, Luxembourg, Marshall Islands, Micronesia (Federated States of), Monaco, Montenegro, Mozambique, Nauru, Norway, Oman, Palau, Papua New Guinea, Qatar, Republic of Korea, Saint Lucia, Saint Vincent and the Grenadines, Sao Tome and Principe, Saudi Arabia, Solomon Islands, South Sudan, Suriname, Syrian Arab Republic, Thailand, Timor-Leste, Turkmenistan, Tuvalu, United Arab Emirates, United States of America, Vanuatu, Venezuela (Bolivarian Republic of).

-The UN YPP 2017 participating countries are selected by the United Nations.
-These countries are un- and under-representated among its staff members.
-If your country of nationalist is not included in the list, you are not eligible to apply for the UN YPP 2017.
+The UN YPP 2019 countries are selected by the United Nations.
+These countries are un- and under-represented among its staff members.
+If your country of nationality is not included in the list, you are not eligible to apply for the UN YPP 2019 – you may click on the button below to learn about how the countries are selected.
 The list changes on an annual basis.